jemc/slides-pony/source.md

 Understands your application without running it

-%% Pony is a static, compiled language.
+%% So, as I mentioned, Pony is a static, compiled language.
 The compiler is the tool that statically analyzes and enforces the safe concurrency patterns we've been talking about - in case you're not familiar, "static" just means that it doesn't have to run your code to understand it.

 Concurrency safety without cost of runtime checks